Genivia/FuzzyMatcher/README.md

 ============

-A C++ class extension of the [RE/flex](https://github.com/Genivia/RE-flex) Matcher class to support fuzzy matching with regex patterns.
+A C++ class extension of the [RE/flex](https://github.com/Genivia/RE-flex) Matcher class to support fuzzy matching and search with regex patterns.

 - specify max error as a parameter, i.e. the max edit distance or [Levenshstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)